This is the ultimate guide to Lyft accident claims and settlements in 2022.

 The good news is that Lyft’s contingent collision coverage will pay for damages to your car.
 The bad news is that the deductible is a whopping $2,500!
 Lyft will require a denial of coverage letter from Progressive in order to pay for the damage to your car.

 Several auto insurers are selling rideshare insurance.
 These include USAA, Foremost Insurance (part of Farmers Insurance), Infinity Insurance, and Great Florida.
 Those are just a few auto insurers that sell insurance to Lyft drivers in Florida.
 So, if one of those companies insures the Lyft driver, then they may pay you PIP Benefits.

 However, in the Lyft case that I settled, Lyft’s PIP insurance was the primary PIP insurer.

 More and more auto insurers will likely start to sell Rideshare insurance to Lyft drivers.

 I want to represent you!

-We want to represent you if you were hurt in an accident in Florida.
+I want to represent you if you were hurt in a Lyft car accident (or other injury) in Florida.

 Call Us Now!